MMA Rumors: Georges St-Pierre Shares His Opinion Why UFC Didn’t Let Him Fight Khabib Nurmagomedov

 After successfully beating Michael Bisping at UFC 217, Georges St-Pierre went on an indefinite hiatus and vacated the UFC middleweight belt.
-Since then, most mixed martial arts fans and analyst were waiting for his return.
-Unfortunately, his fight with Bisping was revealed to be the last time St-Pierre fought in the Octagon after the former UFC middleweight champion recently announced his official retirement.
+Since then, most mixed martial arts fans and analysts have been waiting for his return.
+Unfortunately, his fight with Bisping was revealed to be the last time St-Pierre would fight in the Octagon after the former UFC middleweight champion recently announced his official retirement.

 Before he made the emotional decision, Georges St-Pierre tried to convince the UFC to book a superfight between him and UFC lightweight champion Khabib Nurmagomedov.
-Unfortunately, the UFC has no interest in letting what St-Pierre called “legacy fight” happen.
-In an interview with Ariel Helwani of ESPN (transcribed by Bloody Elbow), St-Pierre gave an interesting opinion why the UFC didn’t allow him to fight the undefeated Russian champion.
+Unfortunately, the UFC has no interest in letting what St-Pierre called a “legacy fight” happen.
+In an interview with Ariel Helwani of ESPN, transcribed by Bloody Elbow, St-Pierre gave an interesting opinion why the UFC didn’t allow him to fight the undefeated Russian champion.

 “I’m not a specialist in business, but it’s unwilling risk they won’t take,” St-Pierre said.
 “I’m older, it could’ve been my last fight.
 I take it one fight at a time, and I’m not interested in taking a fight with a guarantee that if I win, I have to do something else.
 I’m not at that place in my career, in my life right now.
 He’s younger.
 He’s an investment.
 I’m the past, he’s the present.
 He’s the main guy that can help the UFC rise and reach different part of the world, in terms of popularity.
 They’re very aware of it.”